headHUB/amv-open360tracker-32bits/README.md

 **MULTIPROTOCOL**

-This firmware provides an **all in one anntena tracker controller system**, this means that it is able to work with several telemetry protocols without the the need of compiling and upload the firmware to the board each time you want to change from one to another.
+This firmware provides an **all in one antenna tracker controller system**, it is able to work with several telemetry protocols.
+When you are in the flying field, you only have to change the protocol and the baud rate through the setup menu on the display.
+Now you have one antenna tracker system for all your aircrafts.

 These are the protocols that are supported: